 Pay rates begin at $17/hour (undergraduates) and $18/hour (graduate students).
 After you are hired, there are then multiple opportunities to develop professionally and earn additional hourly pay increases (up to $19/hour for undergraduates and $20/hour for graduate students).
-Writing Center tutors also get parking permit discounts and priority class registration.
+Writing Center tutors also earn digital credentials (badges) for their extensive training, get parking permit discounts, and receive priority class registration.

 Check out the "Where Are They Now?" feature on our Writing Center blog to read interviews with Center alumni and get to know more about how the Writing Center helped them achieve their professional goals.

 We are now accepting applications!
 Click below to submit your materials.
 (Please note

 that job applications are not accepted during the semester in which you are graduating.)